sarthtalati/v1.1-API-Documentation/source/index.html.md

 <aside class="warning">
-For any assistance on Organization setup, please contact your Capillary's Account Manager.
+For any assistance on Organization setup, please contact your Account Manager of Capillary.
 </aside>